a-zy-lee/Mechanics_Demo_Models_UCD/V2-Alu/Brachistochrone-V2/README-Brachistochrone.md

 1. Dot on the sticker of the wheel, such that the marker is vertical and to the right, at the top of the cycloid.
 2. The path of the cycloid on the Brachistochrone curved paths.

+The true height of the red cycloid on the sticker should measure 100mm.
 The objective of this alignment is for the red dot on the wheel to trace the cycloid (and Brachistochrone) when the trolley is moved from the right to the left.
 The pitch diameter of the gear that drives the wheel is equal to the characteristic diameter of the cycloid of the Brachistochrone.

 The dimensions of the rack must be adjusted accordingly if different rollers are used.